ABHILASHBHARADWAJ-K/Half-Car-Model/README.md

 ![3-D Polynomial Regression Model](https://github.com/ABHILASHBHARADWAJ-K/Halfcarmodel/blob/main/Result_HCM.png)

+>### Further Work
+Half car model can be extended to Full car model with a 7DoF system to perform the analysis for better accuracy of results.

 >## Conclusion
 At any point, the road profile, velocity, spring stiffnesses can be altered in the process for the ease of analysis for various types of systems.